top of page

 Note: your second number in that formula may or may not be C18, depending on how many items you've added to your list

-The cell below that I use this formula to get my monthly amount:
+In the cell below, use this formula to get the monthly amount:

 =C19/12

-Then, each month I have a line in my budget titled Recurring Items.
+Then, each month, I have a line in my budget titled Irregular Expenses.
 That amount is transferred to a savings account and can be utilized as needed.

 Voilà!
 Now I know how much money I need to set aside each month to pay for those items that pop up.
 Even though I love surprises, these were surprises that needed to be squashed, and now they are.
 This process was a game-changer for me.
 I hope it can be for you too!